 - In-depth insight into your marketing ROI

 How Does Call Tracking Work?

-The modern call tracking software uses dynamic number insertion (DNI) to assign a unique phone number to each marketing campaign.
+A modern call tracking system uses Dynamic number insertion (DNI) to assign a unique phone number to each marketer.
 When a customer tries to connect with you over the phone, the call is forwarded from the DNI to the main business line.

 Here is an image that depicts how each campaign is assigned a unique number, and the calls are forwarded to the main business line.

-This way, the call tracking software tracks each incoming call from different campaigns (online and offline).
+This way, the call tracking software plays an important role in marketing and tracks each incoming call from different campaigns (online and offline).

 Here are some of the details that a call tracking system captures:

 - The campaign, ad group, channel, and webpage that drove the call